-Name: Date: Social Sec.
-No.: I, , am aware of the Margaret H. Rollins Schrefusing to be tested, I am subject to immediate ool of Nursing's dismissal.
-I refuse to submit to testing for drugs/alc cohol.
-Student Signature Da te Witness Signature Date
+Name: Da ate: So ocial Sec.
+No.: I, , a at by refusing m aware of the Margaret H. Rollins School to be tested, I am subject to immediate disr of Nursing's nissal.
+I refuse to submit to testing for dru ıgs/alcohol.
+Student Signature Date Witness Signature D Date